okdistribute/ditto-drizzle-driver/README.md

 - No composite indexes (use separate indexes for each field)
 - No unique indexes (uniqueness only enforced on `_id`)
 - No partial indexes (WHERE clauses not supported)
-- Indexes cannot be dropped once created
-- Indexes don't work with `observe()` or subscriptions

 ### Real-time Data Observation